stuartcodd5/data_projects_tripleten/README.md

 ![Executive Summary sheet](https://github.com/user-attachments/assets/6e87c3f8-a623-457a-b9a4-e072f7d9c075)

 #### Conversion Funnel Sheet
 This sheet shows the conversion rate of users that viewed an item, made it to the shopping cart screen, and then the checkout screen.
-It also shows the conversion rate from one step to the next
 ![conversion rates](https://github.com/user-attachments/assets/1f4c6739-63ae-4ac2-a25b-6a230ef19eea)

 #### Retention Rates Sheet